human-conditions/yodrew.github.io-original/_pages/psychology.md

 When sick, take poison.
 Get sicker to get well.

-The doctrine of original sin underlying allopathy says life is inherently corrupt and impotent.
-Aging, disease, and suffering are our fate.
-This is why allopathy views disease as natural and unavoidable.
-Nevermind that intact organisms are healthy; that survival requires health; that health is the identity of life; that near-universal health in the rest of nature contradicts the idea of life's inherent sinfulness.
-Allopathy doubles down on common mystical assertions of human exceptionalism.
-It pretends to be rational and scientific while viewing health as an unexplainable stroke of luck.
-"You have a good constitution," doctors say, as if that is a helpful observation.
-But they see nothing wrong when people get sick.
+War is peace.
+Hate is love.
+Slavery is freedom.
+You know the drill.

+The doctrine of original sin underlies allopathy.
+This doctrine says life is inherently corrupt and impotent.
+Suffering and disease are natural and unavoidable.
+They are our fate.
+Nevermind that:

+- intact organisms are healthy
+- survival requires health
+- health is the identity of life
+- the rest of living nature exhibits near-universal health

+Allopathy sidesteps these facts with the common mystical axiom of human exceptionalism.
+We are inherently sinful and sick because we are human.

+Allopathy pretends to be rational and scientific.
+Yet it views health as a stroke of luck.
+"You must have a good constitution," they say before changing the subject.
+When people get sick, there's nothing wrong.
 It's just how life is.
-So medicine is not an abject failure.
+Medicine itself is not an abject failure.

 This is why doctors gloss over causes.
-They often speak in tautologies, substituting diagnosis for explanation.
-For example, "Your bowels aren't working because you have Crohn's disease," as if the name is an irreducible primary, with nothing left to investigate.
-It's just life expressing its weak, morbid nature.
-They might look down another level or two of causation in explaining illness.
+They speak in tautologies, substituting diagnosis for explanation.
+For example, "Your bowels aren't working because you have Crohn's disease."
+It's as if the name is an irreducible primary.

+It leaves nothing to investigate.
+Life is just expressing its weak, morbid nature.
+Doctors might peer into an illness's causation another level or two to explain it.
 But this goes against their premises.
-They usually skip right to symptomology and treatment, syringe, scalpel, and the germ theory of disease in hand.
+They usually skip right to symptomology and treatment---syringe, scalpel, and the germ theory of disease in hand.

-The germ theory of disease says microscopic invaders cause disease.
+The germ theory says microscopic invaders cause disease.
 We are victims of infection.
-The organism is helpless.
-The doctor is capable. and must fight, overcome, and root out the germs with drugs, treatment, and surgery.
-He is a physical exorcist.
+The organism is helpless, the doctor is capable.
+He must fight, overcome, and root out the germs with drugs, treatment, and surgery.
+Medicine is really a modern, pseudo-scientific recasting of Dark Ages demonism.
+A doctors is a material exorcist.

-Trouble is, germs don't always result in the disease associated with them.
+Trouble is, introducing germs doesn't always result in the disease associated with them.
 They aren't always present in it.
 Getting rid of them doesn't always get rid of the disease.
 And getting rid of the disease doesn't always get rid of the germs that supposedly caused it.
-So much for the germ theory.
+(See [Koch's Postulates](https://en.wikipedia.org/wiki/Koch%27s_postulates)So much for the germ theory.

 On the other hand, distinct patterns repeat among those who suffer.
-Those who don't suffer exhibit quite different patterns in their vital factors, history, and lifestyle.
+Those who don't suffer exhibit another set patterns in their vital factors, history, and lifestyle.
 The differences reveal the ordinary and predictable character of the causes of disease.

 In response, medicine continually moves the goalposts.
-It invents new diagnoses to cover for the sheer insanity of its pathology.
-It's a holy war and logic does not apply.
+It invents new diagnoses to cover for the insanity of its pathology.
+It is a holy war.
+Logic does not apply.

 Fortunately, people tire of this hairsplitting.
 They just want to be well so they can get on with their lives.
 They quit the doctors, strike out on their own, and hope for the best.
-This is remarkably successful because medicine is so harmful[^1].
+Medicine is so harmful, this proves remarkably successful[^1].

 The hygienist's rational and benevolent view of disease keeps him cool as a cucumber.
 He does not react.
 He immediately provides good conditions.
 He observes.
 He studies.
 He modifies the conditions as necessary.
 Disease is a normal function of an organism under poor conditions.
 It is not an enemy but a messenger.
 One does not fight against it but cooperates with it.
 It is not a foreign entity to attack and expel.
 Hygiene makes the time necessary to correct allopathy's drunken imbalances with careful etiology (study of causes).